Is lightning near Wichita right now?

 Thunderstorm season near Wichita

-Wichita sits in Kansas, which averages about 55 thunderstorm days a year — roughly 2.2× the US average of 25.
+Wichita sits in Kansas, which averages about 55 thunderstorm days a year — roughly 2.2× the national average of 25.
 Lightning near Wichita is most frequent April–August.

 - KS thunderstorm days/yr